rgilks/royal-game-of-ur-cli/README.md

 - AI opponent with configurable strategies
 - Comprehensive test suite
 - Colorized output for enhanced user experience
+- Simulation mode for running multiple games with different strategies

 ## Getting Started

 ### Prerequisites

 This project uses version management to ensure consistent development environments.
-You can use tools like `asdf`, `mise`, or any other version manager of your choice.
+We recommend using `asdf` as the version manager.
 The required tool versions are specified in the `.tool-versions` file.

-Ensure you have a compatible version manager installed on your system.
+Ensure you have the following tools installed on your system:

+- asdf
+- Clojure
+- Node.js
+- Yarn
+- Java (GraalVM)
+- Just (command runner)
+- Graphviz (for generating state diagrams)

 Note that this project was developed on a Mac, so some commands may differ on other operating systems.

-The 'just' commands assume you are on a Mac and using asdf.

-Development was mostly done in ClojureScript using [node babashka (nbb)](https://github.com/babashka/nbb) though effort was made to keep the code compatible with Clojure.

 ### Installation